Personal Support Worker Certificate

 Program is delivered by Registered Nurses and Registered Practical Nurses with solid understanding of best practices and approaches to adult education and skills-based training as well as the latest health safety protocols.

 In order for us to have your tuition portion paid for by the government, consistent attendance is required.
-If you need assistance covering materials fees or any other additional fees such as shoes, medical notes, child care subsidy, there are numerous social service and employment agencies who can direct or support you.
+If you need assistance covering any other additional fees that are NOT COVERED such as shoes, medical notes, police records checks, child care subsidy, there are numerous social service and employment agencies under Serco Canada who can direct or support you.

 Add Secondary School Credits to your transcript